sparkflows/sparkflows-docs/docs/user-guide/connectors/index.rst

    * - Saves Salesforce
      - It saves the data to Salesforce.
    * - Write To SnowFlake
-     - It saves the rows of the incoming DataFrame into Snowflake
+     - It saves the rows of the incoming DataFrame into Snowflake.
    * - Execute Query In SnowFlake
      - It executes the query in the Snowflake.